jessix00/Udacity---Memory-Game/README.md

 # Udacity-Memory-Game
-Project two of Udacity's Nano Degree Program
+Project two of Udacity's Nanodegree Program

 ## About
 This project is part of Udacity's Front-End Web Developer Course and it requires the use of HTML, CSS, and JavaScript.